Airedale Terrier

 Do Airedales shed a lot?

-They are considered low-shedding, but they require regular hand-stripping to maintain the health and texture of their wiry coat.
+They are low-shedding dogs, but they require regular hand-stripping or professional grooming to maintain their coat health.

 Are they easy to train?